fairdataihub/codefair-docs/docs/docs/dashboard.md

 # GitHub Issue Dashboard

-The GitHub Issue Dashboard is a feature that allows you to view and manage issues your repository may have.
-The dashboard is updated in real-time and provides a comprehensive overview of the issues in your repository.
-A link to correct the issue is provided in the dashboard, making it easier to manage and resolve issues.
+As soon as you install the Codefair app, it opens a GitHub issue in your repository.
+This issue contains a dashboard that provides a point by point overview of your software's compliance with elements that make a software FAIR.
+The dashboard is updated with each new commit to the main branch.
+A check mark is shown next to elements your software is complying with (e.g., the dashboard in screenshot below shows that the software has a LICENSE file).
+A red cross is shown next to the elements that are not complied with yet (e.g., the dashboard in screenshot below shows that the software does not have required metadata files).
+For such elements, there is a button that takes you to the Codefair website where you can easily address the compliance issue through a convenience user interface.

 ![GitHub Issue Dashboard](/codefair-issue-dashboard.png)
 The image above demonstrates the Dashboard when all issues are resolved.